Joram in the Bible

 Verse ConceptsList Of Kings Of Israel

-So Joram crossed over to Zair and all the chariots with him.
-It happened that he arose [by] night and attacked Edom who had surrounded him and the commanders of the chariots; but the army fled to their tents.
+And Joram went over to Zair, and all the chariots with him; and he rose up by night, and smote the Edomites who had surrounded him, and the captains of the chariots; and the people fled into their tents.

 Verse ConceptsChariotsAttacking With ChariotsIsrael FleeingDuring One NightThe Nations Attacked

-The remainder of the acts of Joram and all that he did, [are] they not written in the scroll of the events of the days of the kings of Judah?
+And the rest of the acts of Joram and all that he did, are they not written in the book of the chronicles of the kings of Judah?

 Verse ConceptsHistorical Books

-So Joram slept with his ancestors, and he was buried with his ancestors in the city of David, and Ahaziah his son became king in place of him.
+And Joram slept with his fathers, and was buried with his fathers in the city of David; and Ahaziah his son reigned in his stead.

 Verse ConceptsBuried In The City Of DavidKings Of All Israel Or Judah